RomainTrm/SyncBackup/README.md

     rules <options>       Manage rules for synchronization.
-    scan <options>        Reference all directories and files in the repository. process <options>     Run synchronization process between two repositories.
+    scan <options>        Reference all directories and files in the repository. process <options>     Run synchronization process between two repositories. replicate <options>   Replicate a backup repository (rules and content), rules like replace, preserve are applied. version <options>     Display version of the software.

     Use 'Sync <subcommand> --help' for additional information.